hypernumbers/learn_elisp_the_hard_way/contents/what-will-this-book-cover.rst

 What's In
 ---------

-This book will cover enough eLisp to enable you to:
+This book will cover enough Elisp to enable you to:

 * understand ``.emacs`` files
 * write your own functions to put in ``.emacs`` files